Locher Award Links• Award History • Biography • Award Winners • Contest Rules & Entry Form

-In addition to the newly-added $1,000 cash award, the winner of the Locher Award receives a personalized plaque and an expense-paid trip to the AAEC convention.
+In addition to the $1,000 cash award, the winner of the Locher Award receives a personalized plaque and an expense-paid trip to the AAEC convention.
 Attendance at the convention enables the winner to attend workshops and meet editorial cartoonists.
-The 2013 AAEC Convention will be held in Salt Lake City, Utah, in June.
+The 2014 AAEC Convention will be held in San Francisco, California.
 The winner's editorial cartoons will also be seen in college newspapers all over the country.
 It will be distributed weekly over the wire to college newspapers across the country by McClatchy-Tribune Campus News Service.

 The AAEC/John Locher Memorial Award was founded in 1986 by members of the Association of American Editorial Cartoonists.
 They felt the need to establish an award that would not only honor the memory of John Locher, but also would help discover young cartoonists and stimulate interest in editorial cartooning among college-age students in North America.

 The Award was named in honor of the late son of Dick and Mary Locher.
 Dick is a Pulitzer-prize winning editorial cartoonist.
 He was also both the author and artist for the "Dick Tracy" comic strip until his retirement in 2011.
 The Association of American Editorial Cartoonists is a professional association concerned with promoting the interests of staff, freelance and student editorial cartoonists in the United States.

 Should you have any questions about this contest, please contact Teresa Shaak, AAEC manager, at firstname.lastname@example.org or (717) 703-3003.